GauravPoosarla/Calendar/README.md

 # Calendar
-This is a cC code for printing the calendar of any year.
+This is a C code for printing the calendar of any year.